 Biases are, arguably, experimental psychology’s best export.
-Many a psychologist has built a successful career exploring, cataloguing, and attempting to explain the myriad biases supposed to plague human cognition (for a taste, see this Wikipedia list).
+Many a psychologist has built a successful career exploring, cataloguing, and attempting to explain the myriad biases supposed to plague human cognition (for a taste, see the Wikipedia list of cognitive biases).

 In our book, we take the example of Bertillon, the respected criminal expert who went bonkers attempting to frame Dreyfus.
 The whole case against Dreyfus rested on a piece of paper—a bordereau—written by a French spy working for the Germans.
 Bertillon, hired to ascertain whether (i.e. prove that) the handwriting was Dreyfus’s, came up with a jewel of sophistry.
 Allow me to quote at length:

 Bertillon’s mind works tirelessly with a single purpose: proving that Dreyfus wrote the bordereau.
 Here’s what he has to work with: two letters—the bordereau and a sample of Dreyfus’s writing—that have some similarities but also marked differences.
 These differences are sufficient for real experts to conclude that the two letters have not been written by the same person.
 But Bertillon is smarter than that.
 Only by imagining what clever deceptions Dreyfus has devised will this connoisseur of the criminal mind be able to prove the traitor’s guilt.

 Bertillon wonders: What kind of spy would write such a compromising message in his own hand?
 (The real spy, as it turns out, but no one knows this yet.)
 In Bertillon’s mind Dreyfus, a spy, and a Jew to boot, is too shrewd to make such a glaring mistake.
 He must have disguised his hand.
 This explains the differences between Dreyfus’s normal writing and the bordereau.